centria/cs-exercises-20/README.md

 #### Exercise_34

-* CrEate a program which asks the user if they want to continue.
+* create a program which asks the user if they want to continue.
 If the user answers "no", then quit the program.
 Otherwise, ask again.

 Hint: Use a while-loop!